Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 Continued advanced study and supervised professional practice in Educational Psychology with particular emphasis on the Core Competencies (NZ Psychologists Board) required for clinical practice.

-Application of discipline knowledge, scholarship and research in supervised professional practice in educational and developmental psychology
+Professional Leadership and application of discipline knowledge, scholarship and research in supervised professional practice in educational and developmental psychology

 256.854 Educational and Developmental Psychology Assessment 30 credits